Frequently Asked Questions

 Q. Can you write a speech for me?

-A. Yes, if help is needed writing a speech for a member of the wedding party or somebody at your event, I will take the time to sit with them and understand what it is they want to say, and how they should say it.
+A. Yes, if help is needed writing a speech for a member of the wedding party or somebody at your event, itoast2you will take the time to sit with them and understand what it is they want to say, and how they should say it.

 Q. What time will you get to the venue?

 A. I aim to arrive at your venue 1-2 hours before you and your guests.
-I will confirm that everything is as you have agreed with the venue; I will then change into my Toastmaster Uniform, complete with signature Red Tailcoat, and be ready to greet you and your guests on arrival.
+I will confirm that everything is as you have agreed with the venue; change into my Toastmaster Uniform, complete with signature Red Tailcoat, and be ready to greet you and your guests on arrival.

 Q. How long will you stay at our Wedding Breakfast?